- City Departments & Offices

 There will be a temporary change in the way we treat your water.

 The city will temporarily convert the disinfectant used in the water treatment process from chloramine to free chlorine.
-The duration of the free chlorine conversion will be approximately 30 days.
-The conversion will begin on April 5, 2021, and the city will return to chloramine disinfection on May 5, 2021.
+The duration of the free chlorine conversion will be approximately 30 days and will begin on April 4, 2023.
+The city will return to chloramine disinfection on May 2, 2023.

 This change only applies to the main city water system that receives treated surface water.
 It will not affect customers in Riverpark, Greatwood, or New Territory, as those water systems are independent and already on free chlorine at all times.

 What to expect during the temporary change

 Generally, there are no noticeable changes in water quality as a result of this temporary conversion.
 However, some individuals may notice taste and odor changes and a slight discoloration to the water, primarily during the transition period.
 Noticeable water quality changes associated with conversions are normally short-lived and are not public health risks.

 Is the water safe during this change?

 The water will be safe for people and animals to drink, for cooking and bathing, watering the garden, and for all other common uses.

 However, people and businesses that normally take special precautions to remove chloramines from tap water, such as dialysis centers, medical facilities, and aquatic pet owners, should confirm whether pretreatment adjustments are necessary during the temporary switch from chloramines to free chlorine.

 At the conclusion of the conversion period, which will occur on May 2, the city of Sugar Land will convert its disinfection process back to chloramines.